autorTepatiki/AI-use-case-1-python/README.md

 PRE-REQUISITES
 + Install the PYTHON language from scratch, in the given operating system you have.
 Refer to https://www.python.org/downloads/
-+ Don´t frget to install the Python Package Manager, "pip".
++ Don´t forget to install the Python Package Manager, "pip".
 E.g. if under Ubuntu: "sudo apt-get install pip"

 PRE-REQUISITES FOR THE PYTHON LANGUAGE
 + run install.sh, "pip install -r requirements.txt"